RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

 #### Display problems (resolution detection)

-On some distros like Ubuntu, in order to open the possibility of connecting `airgeddon` xterm windows to your host X Window system, you must launch first `~# xhost +` command.
+On some distros, in order to open the possibility of connecting `airgeddon` xterm windows to your host X Window system, you must launch first `~# xhost +` command or `xhost +SI:localuser:root` if you are using Wayland.
 You can check if you need it easily.
 The resolution should be detected inside `airgeddon` on initial checks.
 If not is detected, you have a problem with your DISPLAY var.
-You should launch `~# xhost +` command or adjust DISPLAY var on docker run command.
+You should launch `~# xhost +` command, or launch `xhost +SI:localuser:root` if you are using Wayland, or adjust DISPLAY var on docker run command.

 #### Setting Options

 As described in [Options wiki section](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Options), it is possible to set up some available options.
 Running `airgeddon` in docker still allow this.
 Let's suppose that you want to run airgeddon without any color.
 The `AIRGEDDON_BASIC_COLORS` must be set to "false" to perform this.
 We can set it as another environment var just using another `-e` parameter on docker run command.
 Example:

-`docker run --rm -ti --name airgeddon --net=host --privileged -v /path/to/some/dir/on/your/host:/io -v /path/to/another/dir/on/your/host:/opt/airgeddon/plugins -e DISPLAY=$(env | grep DISPLAY | awk -F "=" '{print $2}') -e AIRGEDDON_BASIC_COLORS=false v1s1t0r1sh3r3/airgeddon`
+`docker run --rm -ti --name airgeddon --net=host --privileged --userns=host -v /path/to/some/dir/on/your/host:/io -v /path/to/another/dir/on/your/host:/opt/airgeddon/plugins -e DISPLAY=$(env | grep DISPLAY | awk -F "=" '{print $2}') -e AIRGEDDON_BASIC_COLORS=false v1s1t0r1sh3r3/airgeddon`

 You can add as many options as you want setting a `-e` parameter for each one.